 Savory herbal notes in the wine may appear as black pepper, mint, bell pepper, eucalyptus, bay leaf, or cinnamon.

-You may find that you taste flavors that strongly resemble green bell pepper in this wine.
+Author Note: You may find that you taste flavors that strongly resemble green bell pepper in this wine.
 Cabernet Sauvignon is one of six varietals labeled as a “Bordeaux variety” that contain the aromatic compound called pyrazine.

 Pyrazine produces “green” aromas like bell pepper, graphite, or green peppercorn.
 Some people find it off-putting while others seek out wines promoting this characteristic.